iwasahighwayman/my-elusive-whale/README.md

 The holidays were, well, strange ... due to COVID.
 We did manage to carefully spend time with some family, but as with everyone in the world, we were all impacted, and not in a good way.

 With some spare time after the holidays, I returned to my back yard lighting conundrum.
-How to obtain back yard patio illumination while being environmentally friendly and responsible?
+How to obtain back yard patio illumination while being sustainable, environmentally friendly and responsible?

 # Iteration #2A: Hacking the solar panel